-An informal group of guitar lovers
+An informal group of guitar lovers that get together in North London once a month

 We’re an informal, friendly group of guitar lovers, mostly classical players but not exclusively so.
 Whether you play, sing, or simply love listening, you’re welcome here!
 Our members range from beginners to seasoned musicians, and even those who don’t play at all but enjoy the music and company.

 Please contact us to let us know you are attending.
 However, if you just show up on the night you will be just as welcome to attend.
-There is not fee for your first attendance, but we do collect £8 per meeting thereafter.
-All proceeds are donated to Lauderdale House.

 A brief history of our society

-Back in the mid-1980s, Rose Andresier and Murray Gordon (the then musical director at Lauderdale House) started something special, our Guitar Society!
+In the mid-1980s, Rose Andresier and Murray Gordon (the then musical director at Lauderdale House) started something special, our Guitar Society!

-From small ensembles to award-winning performances, we’ve been making music together for decades.
+Since then, from small ensembles to award-winning performances, we’ve been making music together for decades.

 Highlights include: